fbrausse/smlp/utils/poly/README.md

-               counter-examples (only points in regions satsifying ALPHA are considered counter-examples to safety); can be given multiple times, the conjunction of all is used [true] -b BETA      additional BETA constraints restricting only candidates (all points in safe regions satisfy BETA); can be given multiple times, the conjunction of all is used [true] -c           clamp inputs (only meaningful for NNs) [no] -C COMPAT    use a compatibility layer, can be given multiple times; supported values for COMPAT:
+               counter-examples (only points in regions satsifying ALPHA are considered counter-examples to safety); can be given multiple times, the conjunction of all is used [true] -b BETA      additional BETA constraints restricting candidates and safe regions (all points in safe regions satisfy BETA); can be given multiple times, the conjunction of all is used [true] -c           clamp inputs (only meaningful for NNs) [no] -C COMPAT    use a compatibility layer, can be given multiple times; supported values for COMPAT:
                - python: reinterpret floating point constants as python would print them
-  -d DELTA     increase radius around counter-examples by factor (1+DELTA) [0] -F IFORMAT   determines the format of the EXPR file; can be one of: 'infix',
+  -d DELTA     increase radius around counter-examples by factor (1+DELTA) [0] -e ETA       additional ETA constraints restricting only candidates, can be
-               'prefix' [infix]
+               given multiple times, the conjunction of all is used [true] -F IFORMAT   determines the format of the EXPR file; can be one of: 'infix', 'prefix' [infix]
   -h           displays this help message